USAFA-ECE/ece281-book/book/ICE/ICE0.md

 git config --global user.email "<github noreply email>@users.noreply.github.com"
 ```

-Your instructor will provide you an invite link in Teams to a "Git Basics" assignment.
-Completion of this assignment will walk you through all the steps for basic git operations.

 ## Install an IDE (optional)

 An integrated development environment (IDE) is software for building applications that combines common developer tools into a single graphical user interface (GUI).